paulmarrington/lispz/doc/basics.md

     (add 200)

 In the example above, set! is used because a var would create a new reference inside the closure.

+# Miscellaneous

+In the extremely unlikely situation that you need a global variable, it can be defined as

+    (global the-world-knows (=> ...))

+Lispz is not an OO language, but JavaScript is.
+Sometimes it is necessary to create a new instance from the base library.

+    (var now (new Date))